runpod/docs/docs/serverless/endpoints/send-requests.md

 ## JSON Request Body

 You can make requests to your endpoint with JSON.
-Your request must include an `input` key containing a dictionary of inputs required for the job.
+Your request must include a JSON object containing an `input` key.
 For example, if your handler requires an input prompt, you might send in something like this:

 ```json
 {